 - Identity and Contact Data from data partners; and

-- Data from any third parties who are permitted by law or have your permission to share your personal data with us, such as via social media or review sites We will only use your personal data when the law allows us to.
-Most commonly, we will use your personal data in the below circumstances.
+- Data from any third parties who are permitted by law or have your permission to share your data with us, such as via social media or review sites We will only use your data when the law allows us to.
+Most commonly, we will use your data in the below circumstances.

 How we use the information we collect depends, in part, on any preferences you have communicated to us.
 Below are the specific purposes for which we use the information we collect about you.